nottings/python-honeywell-thermostat/README.md

 within this repo, so you'll need to download a copy on your own and combine it with the customizations of this repo.

-This is an initail commit with basic working functionality.
+This is an initial commit with basic working functionality.
 Still **LOTS** to do especially with code cleanup.